colyseus/colyseus/.github/CONTRIBUTING.md

 - We use [Lerna](https://github.com/lerna/lerna) for managing the multiple packages.
 - Packages that have a `"build"` script are not going to be built with `rollup` (e.g. @colyseus/monitor)

+Publishing:

+For publishing the packages, run `pnpm -r publish`

 ---

 ## **Reporting an issue**